 Emotionally healthy people are able to adjust to and solve problems, and in doing so they help others as well as themselves to get satisfaction out of life.

 4. When love just isn’t enough

 Sometimes things just get so tough that you and your partner may feel like you’re completely out of options.
-Counselling charity Relate help thousands every year to overcome problems in their personal lives.
+Counselling service Relate help thousands every year to overcome problems in their personal lives.
 You don’t need to be at ‘crisis point’ to seek their help.
 You can simply be two people who love one another very much and want to do all you can to put things right.